 - 2 tbsp salted butter

-- Melt the 1 tablespoon of butter over medium-low heat in a medium skillet.
-Add the sage leaves and fry for a couple of minutes until crisp, turning with tongs or a fork as needed to crisp both sides.
+- Melt 1 Tablespoon butter over medium-low heat in a medium skillet.
+Add 16 sage leaves and fry for a couple of minutes until crisp, turning with tongs or a fork as needed to crisp both sides.
 The leaves will darken quite a bit but don't let the butter smoke or the leaves turn black.
 Once all the leaves are crisp, remove them to a paper towel to cool.
 Set aside to use when serving the risotto.

-- Add the one tablespoon of olive oil to the pan and increase the heat to medium.
-Add the ¼ cup pumpkin seeds and stir to cover with oil.
+- Add 1 Tablespoon olive oil to the pan and increase the heat to medium.
+Add ¼ cup pumpkin seeds and stir to cover with oil.
 Continue to cook until the seeds plump up and darken a bit.
 (These are great to snack on so I always double or triple the seeds and olive oil for this step and save extras to snack or sprinkle on salads.)
 Transfer the seeds to a separate paper towel and sprinkle liberally with salt.
 Let cool to use when serving the risotto.

-- Heat the 6 cups of chicken broth in a medium saucepan over medium heat.
+- Heat 6 cups chicken broth in a medium saucepan over medium heat.
 Keep very warm while making the risotto.

-- In a large saucepan or Dutch oven, add 1 tablespoon olive oil and heat over medium heat until shimmering.
-Add the ½ cup (more or less) of shallots and cook for about one minute until the shallots have softened.
-Add the 1 cup Arborio rice to the pan and stir until covered with the olive oil that was already in the pan and the rice is a little shiny.
+- In a large saucepan or Dutch oven, add 1 Tablespoon olive oil and heat over medium heat until shimmering.
+Add ½ cup (more or less) of shallots and cook for about one minute until the shallots have softened.
+Add 1 cup Arborio rice to the pan and stir until covered with the olive oil that was already in the pan and the rice is a little shiny.
 Cook the rice and shallots for about two minutes, stirring occasionally until the rice becomes a little translucent.
-Add the ½ white wine and the grated pumpkin.
+Add ½ cup white wine and ½ pound grated pumpkin.
 Cook, stirring continually, until most of the wine has evaporated.

 - If the pumpkin hasn't absorbed into the rice so you barely see chunks of the pumpkin, give the risotto/pumpkin mixture one vigorous stir until the pumpkin is as dissolved as you'd like.

-- Add the 2 tablespoons of butter and 2 teaspoons of salt to the risotto and stir it in.
-Add the 1 cup Parmesan cheese and stir until melted and stringy/creamy.
+- Add 2 Tablespoons butter and 2 teaspoons salt to the risotto and stir it in.
+Add 1 cup Parmesan cheese and stir until melted and stringy/creamy.